 Get to Know Preview Shortcuts

-If you are bothered by the limied features in Preview, my suggestion is to try an ultimate PDF reader & editor PDFelement.
+If you are bothered by the limited features in Preview, my suggestion is to try an ultimate PDF reader & editor PDFelement for Mac.

 This awesome application is the real package you'd want to take into bed with you!
 From creating smooth, interactive, and modern PDF documents that are fully compatible with almost all the document viewers in the market, to accepting multiple formats such as Excel, PPT, Word, Txt, etc, PDFelement will not let you down.

-PDFelement is equipped with ultimate, enhance optical character recognition plug-in (OCR) in order to bring scanned documents into life.
-You can easily edit image-based PDF without any hassle.
-Besides, you can fill out and create PDF forms to increase your productivity, protect your PDF with password and permissions.
-(Differences between PDFelement and Preview) What's more, you don't have to worry about the compatibility issue because PDFelement is compatible with macOS 10.12, 10.13, 10.14, and the latest macOS 10.15 Catalina.
+PDFelement is equipped with an ultimate, enhance optical character recognition plug-in (OCR) in order to bring scanned documents into life.
+You can easily edit image-based PDFs without any hassle.
+Besides, you can fill out and create PDF forms to increase your productivity, protect your PDF with passwords and permissions.
+(Differences between PDFelement and Preview) What's more, you don't have to worry about the compatibility issue because PDFelement is compatible with macOS 10.14,10.15 Catalina, and 11 Big Sur.

 Preview for Mac Shortcuts

 Preview is the default viewer of PDFs and digital formats on Mac OS.
 If you are new to Mac the first time that you open something with Preview, you might think that there's not much to learn.
 Why should I learn shortcuts?
 Well, there are always some ways to do the simplest types of tasks faster.
 What’s wrong with that?
 In the following line, you are going to be familiar with some of the most practical yet lesser-known or used shortcuts in Preview.

 - Option–Down Arrow: This shortcut works on the El Capitan version of Preview.
 Use this shortcut to go to the next page of the document you are viewing inside of Preview.